Last Updated: 18.10.2023

 Just make sure you’ve got your credit card handy because we guarantee that once you’ve read this guide, you’ll be pulling the trigger on a surf trip here faster than you can say “offshore barrels on tap”.

 In terms of wave height, rarely does Nicaragua get out of control big and even the ankle high days still offer opportunities for perfecting your technique on a longboard.
 The wind also blows offshore for the majority of the year.
 This makes it the ultimate surf trip destination if you’re looking for fun and consistent waves that won’t rattle your cage.
-With arguably the best breaks all located on the Pacific Coast within striking distance of our luxurious Rapture camp.
+With arguably the best breaks all located on the Pacific Coast within striking distance of some luxurious surf camps in Nicaragua like Rapture Surfcamps.

 Beaches such as Hermosa and Maderas, for example, are incredibly exposed to Pacific Ocean swells.
 This means there’s almost always a surfable wave at either of these pretty playas.
 As sand-bottom breaks, they’re also great for beginners and intermediates looking to hone their skills.
 More advanced surfers, however, will for sure get a few quality sessions, too.